Migratory game bird hunting: frequently asked questions

 - the date on which the birds were taken

-In the case of gifting a group of birds, a package containing the birds may be labelled with the information for each bird or the label may be attached to a carcass inside the package.
+In the case of gifting a group of unpreserved birds, only one label that contains the information for each bird is required.
+This label can be attached either to a package containing the birds, or to one of the carcasses.

-Birds that have been preserved by the hunter who has harvested them do not need to be labelled prior to being gifted.
+Once the birds have been preserved, they do not need to be labelled prior to being gifted.
+The labelling requirement ends when birds are fully preserved.

 Individuals who are offered birds as a gift must agree to take those birds before the birds are gifted, and if the gifted bird is not preserved ensure they do not exceed their possession limit for that species of migratory game birds.

-Question: If a hunter harvests waterfowl and then gifts some or all of the harvested birds away to someone who will consume them, do those birds that have been gifted still count as part of the hunter's possession limit?
+Question: If a hunter harvests waterfowl and then gifts some or all of the harvested birds away to someone who will consume them, do these gifted birds still count as part of the hunter's possession limit?

 Question: Why must all hunters leave one fully-feathered wing or head attached to each harvested migratory game bird?
 When can this feathered-wing or head be removed?